Scorecard prioritization

 - Weightage can apply at two levels:

-- Question-level — When weighted scoring is enabled, each objective has a weight (e.g. 1–10) that affects its contribution to the overall score.
+- Question-level: when weighted scoring is enabled, each objective has a weight (for example 1–10) that affects its contribution to the overall score.

-- Priority is an order (e.g. Top, Last, or Custom position).
-When the system must choose one scorecard among several that could apply, the one with higher priority (e.g. “Top” or a higher order number) wins.
+- Priority is an order (for example Top, Last, or Custom position).
+When the system must choose one scorecard among several that could apply, the one with higher priority wins.

 What it is